python-poetry/poetry/docs/configuration.md

 which is separate from `pyproject.toml`.
 {{% /note %}}

+{{% note %}}
+If a setting is defined in both `poetry.toml` (local/project) and `config.toml` (global), the local/project configuration takes precedence over the global configuration.
+{{% /note %}}

 {{% warning %}}
-Be mindful about checking in this file into your repository since it may contain user-specific or sensitive information.
+Be mindful when checking in this file into your repository since it may contain user-specific or sensitive information.
-{{% /note %}}
+{{% /warning %}}

 ## Listing the current configuration